citizennerd/VivaCity/README.md

 ### VivaCity

 Vivacity takes the SimCity experience on simulated worlds and brings the best of it to be used in a new open-data based approach.
 Every information is explorable, everything can be drilled-down/drilled-across.

-Oh, and because I want the project to live long, prosper and to be used and evolved, you are welcome to Fork it and add new data-providers or new visualization methods or anything!!!
-Or new importable datasets or expand the model...
-VivaCity is a product by Marco Montanari